 But plans that have grandfathered status -- those that were in place before the Affordable Care Act became law on March 23, 2010, and have not substantially changed -- don't have to offer this type of coverage.
 Also, the law doesn't require that large companies -- those with more than 50 employees -- offer dental and vision services for children, though the majority already do.

 Your children may also get care for their eyes and teeth through two programs for people with low incomes: Medicaid and the Children's Health Insurance Program (CHIP).
 You have to qualify for those programs, based on your income, for your children to be covered.

 Vision Benefits for Kids

-From age 3 up to age 21, your kids can get a free eye exam every year under the Affordable Care Act.
+Children up to age 19 can get a free eye exam every year under the Affordable Care Act.

 If your child has a vision problem, your insurance might help with treatment, though the benefits vary depending on your health plan.
 Where you live matters, too.
 In some states, you may have to pay some or all of the cost of your child's glasses or contacts.
-Grandfathered plans won't have some of the Affordable Care Act benefits.
 Check your health plan's summary of benefits carefully to be sure.
 You will likely have to use a provider from your plan’s network in order to receive these benefits.

 If you qualify, programs like Medicaid and CHIP -- for families with low incomes -- usually cover the cost of glasses or contacts to correct vision problems.